Sculptural Couture

 Click here to read an interview with Mandali Mendrilla on her design process in creating the “Time” collection.

-Padma II, eco friendly textile ink on up-cycled silk and cotton, up-cycled temple embroidery, made with Timewaver, 2017. – Yantra Couture™
+Padma II, eco friendly textile ink on up-cycled silk and cotton, up-cycled temple embroidery, 2017. – Yantra Couture™

 Discover a body of work in Mendrilla’s sculptural couture series, in the ‘Moon’ part of the ‘Fairytale of the Sun and Moon’ runway presentation at Fashion Week Zagreb, by clicking here.